GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

         DensityFun BrineCO2Density 1e6 1.5e7 5e4 94 96 1 0
         ViscosityFun BrineViscosity 0

 The first keyword is an identifier for either density or viscosity model generated in GEOSX at runtime.
-It is followed by an identifier for the type of the model (see ref:`PVTModels`) before the lower, upper and step increment values for pressure and temperature range.
-The trailing 0 for BrineCO2Density entry is the salinity of the brine (see :ref:`CO2-EOS`)
+It is followed by an identifier for the type of the model (see :ref:`FluidModels`) before the lower, upper and step increment values for pressure and temperature range.
+The trailing 0 for BrineCO2Density entry is the salinity of the brine (see :ref:`CO2-EOS`).

 .. note::
-  The *0* value for *BrineViscosity* indicates that liquid Co2 viscosity is constant with respect to pressure and temperature.
+  The *0* value for *BrineViscosity* indicates that liquid CO :sub:`2` viscosity is constant with respect to pressure and temperature.

 .. _FieldSpecifications_tag_co2_field_case:

 Defining properties with the FieldSpecifications
 ---------------------------------------------------------------------
-As in previous tutorials, **FieldSpecifications** tag is the place where to declare all the scoped fields such as directional permeability, reference porosity, initial pressure and compositions.
-These can be homogeneously and permanently fixed or use *TableFunctions* via `functionName` attributes to activate  modifiers and to set them heterogeneously. (see :ref:`TutorialFieldCase` for details)
+As in previous tutorials, **FieldSpecifications** tag is the place where to declare all the scoped fields such as directional permeability, reference porosity, initial pressure, and compositions.
+Here these fields fields are homogeneous but one can use **TableFunctions** via ``functionName`` attributes to set them heterogeneously (see :ref:`TutorialFieldCase` for details).

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml
   :language: xml